kubedb/docs/docs/guides/mongodb/clustering/replication_concept.md

 An arbiter does not have a copy of data set and cannot become a primary.
 Replica sets may have arbiters to add a vote in elections for primary.
 Arbiters always have exactly 1 election vote, and thus allow replica sets to have an uneven number of voting members without the overhead of an additional member that replicates data.

 Changed in version 3.6: Starting in MongoDB 3.6, arbiters have priority 0.
-When you upgrade a replica set to MongoDB 3.6, if the existing configuration has an arbiter with priority 1, MongoDB 3.6 reconfigures the arbiter to have priority 0.
+When you update a replica set to MongoDB 3.6, if the existing configuration has an arbiter with priority 1, MongoDB 3.6 reconfigures the arbiter to have priority 0.

 > IMPORTANT: Do not run an arbiter on systems that also host the primary or the secondary members of the replica set. [[reference]](https://docs.mongodb.com/manual/core/replica-set-members/#arbiter).